 The end of the week brought resolution to our situation with Jeld-Wen – a door and window company from whom we bought new exterior French doors and were determined to be defectively warped.
 They were nice enough initially until they realized we wanted a refund.
 We are now ending where we started four months ago.
 It’s a curious thing when a company does its best not to understand a customer’s needs.
 I would never willingly do business with this company again.

-I’m pleased to report that while my pepper plants seem to be struggling, everything else is visibly thriving.
+I’m pleased to report that while my pepper plants seem to be struggling after having had the tops eaten by Grampa Groundhog.
+Everything else is visibly thriving.
 The tomatoes all have flowers which are a hope for a good crop.
 However, I am alarmed that we have no bees around this year!
 I usually have to be extremely careful working in my garden so as not to get stung.
 I’m concerned the flowers won’t be pollinated.
 Thankfully, we have a fair number of butterflies present.
 I checked with my gardening neighbors, and they have seen fewer or no bees.
 However, no bees around are tremendously troubling.
 Something is not okay.